cmantuano/askdata-docs/docs/dataset-filters-configuration.md

 ## Dataset: **Rules**

-Once the Dataset is connected you will be able to configure it.

-Dataset settings available on **Rules** tab provides examples of advanced dataset configuration deploying a business logic rule to a dataset:
+**Rules** tab provides examples of advanced dataset configuration deploying a business logic rule to a dataset:

 ### Sorting rules